-Join Ran Ben Avraham for an in-depth discussion in this video Grouping multiple nodes and rearranging the nodes in a logical manner, part of Soft Body Simulation for Motion Graphics with RealFlow.
+Join Ran Ben Avraham for an in-depth discussion in this video Grouping multiple nodes and rearranging the nodes in a logical manner, part of RealFlow: Soft Body Simulation for Motion Graphics.

 - At the moment, all these mesh objects look like a great big mess, and, frankly, very hard to tell what's what.
 Our first goal is to make sense of all these different objects we are looking at here in our scene.
 Let's first back up.
 Okay.
 At the moment, all of the mesh objects are in the wireframe mode, and I would like to switch them to the shaded-mode, so that we can tell what's what a little bit easier.